nginxinc/nginx-wiki/source/modules/echo.rst

 There is a known issue with this directive when disabling the standard `standard SSI module <http://nginx.org/en/docs/http/ngx_http_ssi_module.html>`_.
 See `Known Issues`_ for more details.

-This directive is first introduced in :github:`v0.09 <openresty/echo-nginx-module/tags>` of this module and requires at least Nginx 0.7.46.
+This directive is first introduced in :github:`v0.09 <openresty/echo-nginx-module/tags>` of this module and requires at least NGINX 0.7.46.

 echo_location